Valuation Guide

 Best for: Series C and beyond, pre-IPO companies, companies with significant secondary transactions or complex preferred structures, and companies that have received an IRS inquiry on prior option grants.

-Solium (now operating under the Morgan Stanley Shareworks brand) offers 409A valuations integrated with their equity management platform.
-Like Carta, the primary advantage is integration with cap table data already held on the platform.
-Their appraiser network produces reports that satisfy the independent appraisal safe harbor requirement under IRC Section 409A.
+Only if you are already on the Shareworks platform — for non-customers, dedicated providers offer better value.
+Solium (now under the Morgan Stanley Shareworks brand) offers 409A valuations integrated with their equity management platform, and their appraiser network produces reports that satisfy the independent appraisal safe harbor under IRC Section 409A.

 Solium/Shareworks is primarily relevant to companies already using their equity management platform.
 For non-customers, the value proposition is limited compared to dedicated providers.